aymane5554/cube3d/README.md

 This project parses a `.cub` configuration file (textures, colors, and map), validates it, then renders a textured 3D scene in real time.

+This repository is forked from a group project I participated in, where I implemented the raycasting part: [original group project repository](https://github.com/Abouraouf/cub).

 ## Features

 - Raycasting-based first-person rendering